GorettiA/GorettiA/README.md

 Skills: REACT / JS / HTML / CSS

-- 🔭 I’m currently working on My portfolio and finally mastering the wheel pose!
+- 🔭 I’m currently working on my portfolio and finally mastering the wheel pose!
 Is it supposed to hurt?
 - 🌱 I’m currently learning Javascript..always Javascript
 - 📫 How to reach me: gorettialani@gmail.com
 - ⚡ Fun fact: Just a few years ago I got to bike around a tiny, peaceful island in Okinawa, Japan and it was the first time I'd ever ridden a bike.
 Yep - I only learned to ride a bike in my 30's.
 It was electric so that helped, plus the accompanying crow flying overhead had taunt mode activated.
 Made it back to the accommodation but it hurt to sit for a week!